-- For a detailed description of each command concerned with configuration, refer to the device's User's Manual. - Some AudioCodes products referred to in this document may not have been released in Version 7.2.
+- For a detailed description of each command concerned with configuration, refer to the device's User's Manual. - Some AudioCodes products referred to in this document may not have been released in this version.
 Therefore, ignore commands that are applicable only to these specific products.
-For a list of the products released in Version 7.2, refer to the Release Notes of the SBC and Media Gateway series, which can be downloaded from AudioCodes website.
+For a list of the products released in this version, refer to the Release Notes of the SBC and Media Gateway series, which can be downloaded from AudioCodes website.